Christ Church (Middletown, New Jersey): Early years

 Though not officially named as such, it is believed that the first Church of England services held in Middletown was in the private home of Alexander Innes, the former chaplain of the Fort of New York, as early as the 1680s.
 Middletown, at the time, wasn't the best place in the region due to its proximity to the shore and the perpetuation of its residents to house visiting pirates.

 In 1701, New Jersey British Governor Lewis Morris wrote to the Bishop of London about the "wicked" Middletown.
 The letter described the Sunday Meetings (presumably church services) at the local publick house being filled with fights and running of races.
 By 1702 the Society for the Propagation of the Gospel in Foreign Parts arrived by way of their missionary George Keith.
 Along with Innes, the men formed what was to become Christ Church on October 17, 1702.
 For several years, services were held in private homes until 1705, when Judge John Johnson - a friend of Innes - gave over the rights to the old Monmouth Patent courts for use of a church.

 In 1738, King George II granted the church an official charter that was signed by Governor William Burnet.
 By 1744, a building was constructed and finished the next year allowing services to being.

 American Revolution

 The church survived the battles unscathed despite its proximity to several battles and skirmishes.
-Following the Battle of Monmouth, the battle-beaten Sir Henry Clinton and Lord Cornwallis met at the church and some of the wounded were held in the Church.
+Following the Battle of Monmouth, the battle-beaten Sir Henry Clinton and Lord Cornwallis met at the corner of what is now King's Highway and Church Lane and some of the wounded were held in the Church.

 Following the successful end of the War, the Church sent delegated to the first General Convention of the Protestant Episcopal Church in the United States.